FEU Tamaraws basketball: Terrence Romeo era, championship pursuits

 FEU recruited Baby Tamaraws superstar Terrence Romeo and gave the Tamaraws a solid back court that helped the team earn a trip to the finals.
 FEU defeated DLSU, 69–59 in overtime to enter the Finals.
 Ateneo and FEU met in the championship, which rekindled its match up dating back in 2003.
 Ateneo won that time, including a 72-49 blow out during the first game, and a hard-fought second game with Ryan Buenafe's three pointer late in the fourth quarter ended FEU's title hopes.
 RR Garcia was named the Season MVP and Romeo took home the Rookie of the Year honors.

 In Season 74, The Tamaraws hired former coach Bert Flores after Glenn Capacio called it quits.
-They also recruited former Baby Tamaraws and RP Youth players Mike Tolomia and Russel Escoto.
+They also recruited former Baby Tamaraws and RP Youth players Mike Tolomia and athletic big man Russel Escoto.
 FEU finished third and a final four slot with a 9–5 record.
 They were matched with Adamson, their first post season match up since the final four era started.
 Though Adamson carries a twice to beat advantage, FEU's post season experience put them back to the finals against the Ateneo Blue Eagles, their third finals match up in eight years.
 Ateneo would sweep the series, giving them their fourth straight title.

-Big man Reil Cervantes decided not to come back in Season 75 which resulted as a lost season for the Tamaraws.
+Cervantes decided not to come back in Season 75 which resulted as a lost season for the Tamaraws.
 Despite winning their first four games, FEU did not make it to the Final Four.
 It was a string of losses for the Tams as they lost three straight games to end their season; the first being with the Archers when they are guaranteed to have a twice to beat advantage with a win.
 The second was against the Bulldogs' 84–81 victory in overtime after a controversial 77–75 win was ordered to be re-played by the UAAP Boards because of the "inconclusive and unclear" video evidence of RR Garcia's buzzer beating layup.
 Another loss came from the hands of the Archers, when they battled for a fourth-seed playoffs.
 The Tams led as many as ten points in the fourth quarter with six minutes to go but came up short to earn a final spot in the Final Four.